 A bounty of treasures

-Over 60,000 pieces have been catalogued including everything from priceless paintings and ornate furnishings to ice skates and picnic sets.
-It is the largest recorded collection owned by the National Trust and tells the story of a wealthy family’s life over
+Over 60,000 pieces have been catalogued, including everything from priceless paintings and ornate furnishings to ice skates and picnic sets.
+It is the largest recorded collection owned and cared for by the National Trust and tells the story of a hundred and fifty years of wealthy family life.

 Today, our team of conservation assistants and volunteers are constantly working to care for the house and its collection.
 You can find out more about our conservation work here.